ispeters/async_scope/asyncscope.md

   > +==:+==:+==:+==:+==:+
   > |10 |14 |2  |0  |1  |
   > +---+---+---+---+---+
-  > Consensus
-  >
-  > SA: we are moving something without wide implementation experience, the version with experience has cancellation of
-  > scopes

 - Add a fourth state to `counting_scope` so that it can be used as a data-member safely